Naboløs 1: 19th century

 At the time of the 1845 census, No. 18 was home to 56 residents.
-Hans Hansen, a former farmer, was now residing in one of the ground floor apartments with his wife Eline Sophie Hansen, their three children (aged two to six), the wife's mother and a maid.
-Daniel Holst, a master shoemaker, resided in the other ground floor apartment with his wife Kirstine Marie Bertelsen, their two sons (aged 13 and 17) and one lodger.
-The now retired junk dealer Salomon Israel Salmonsen was still residing in one of the two first floor apartments.
-Niels Madsen Høybye, a hatter, resided in the other first floor apartment with his wife Conradine Nielsen, their two children (aged nine and 13) and six lodgers.
-The junk dealer Marcus Bernt Cohn was still residing on the second floor with his family and lodgers.
-Carl August Hamberg, a master painter, resided in one of the third floor apartments with his wife Eline Cathrine Agerbundsen, their one-year-old so and, Hamberg's mother Cathrine Hamberg.
-Kirstine Marie Møller, a 63-year-old widow employed with needlework, resided in the other third floor apartment with her 31-year-old daughter and four lodgers.
+Hans Hansen, a former farmer, was now residing in one of the ground-floor apartments with his wife Eline Sophie Hansen, their three children (aged two to six), his mother-in-law and one maid.
+Daniel Holst, a master shoemaker, resided in the other ground-floor apartment with his wife Kirstine Marie Bertelsen, their two sons (aged 13 and 17) and one lodger.
+The now retired junk dealer Salomon Israel Salmonsen still resided in one of the first-floor apartments.
+Niels Madsen Høybye, a hatter, resided in the other first-floor apartment with his wife Conradine Nielsen, their two children (aged nine and 13) and six lodgers.
+The other junk dealer Marcus Bernt Cohn still resided on the second floor with his family and lodgers.
+Carl August Hamberg, a master painter, resided in one of the third-floor apartments with his wife Eline Cathrine Agerbundsen, their one-year-old son and Hamberg's mother Cathrine Hamberg.
+Kirstine Marie Møller, a 63-year-old widow employed with needlework, resided in the other third-floor apartment with her 31-year-old daughter and four lodgers.
 The residents of the basement included the master shoemaker from the 1840 census, a bookprinter and a hatter.

 At the time of the 1860 census, No. 18 was home to 43 residents.

 At the time of the 1880 census, Naboløs 1 was home to 39 residents.
-Jens Arten Jessen, a clothing retailer, resided in one of the ground floor apartments with his wife Alma Mariette Nathalie Jessen and 19-year-old niece Dagmar Christensen.
-Carl August Gother, a glazier, resided in the other ground floor apartment with his wife Nathalie Vilhelmine Gother and their two children (aged 10 and 13).
-Christen Svendsen, a grain merchant, resided in one of the first floor apartments with his wife Inger Christine Svendsen and their two children (aged 11 and 20).
-Carl Vilhelm Salomon, a retailer, resided in the other first floor apartment with his wife Oline Hansen Salomon and the clerk Julius Sophus T. Myller.
+Jens Arten Jessen, a clothing retailer, resided in one of the ground-floor apartments with his wife Alma Mariette Nathalie Jessen and his 19-year-old niece Dagmar Christensen.
+Carl August Gother, a glazier, resided in the other ground-floor apartment with his wife Nathalie Vilhelmine Gother and their two children (aged 10 and 13).
+Christen Svendsen, a grain merchant, resided in one of the first-floor apartments with his wife Inger Christine Svendsen and their two children (aged 11 and 20).
+Carl Vilhelm Salomon, a retailer, resided in the other first-floor apartment with his wife Oline Hansen Salomon and the clerk Julius Sophus T. Myller.
 Isak Jacob Jacobsen, a master craftsman, resided on the second floor with his wife Elna Axeline Jacobsen, their 11-year-old son Axel Jacob Jacobsen, one maid, Isak Salomonsen and Salomonsen's three sisters.
 Lars Christiansen, a workman, resided in the basement with his wife Bertha Christiansen, their daughter and one maid.
 Christoffer Petersen, a woodware retailer, resided in the basement with his wife Anna Marie Petersen and their four children (aged seven to 20).